Roger A. Freeman: Works

 In 1970, just before the book began its first print-run in the US, the publishers asked if Freeman would change its long title to something more succinct.
 He decided on The Mighty Eighth, a term widely used since and even adopted by the post-war US Eighth Air Force during its association with Strategic Air Command.
-The book was an instant success and has been translated into several languages.
-While continuing his farming, Freeman followed it up with a series of titles under the same banner, including The Mighty Eighth War Diary, The Mighty Eighth War Manual and the Mighty Eighth in Colour.
+The book was a success and has been translated into several languages.
+Freeman followed it up with a series of titles under the same banner, including The Mighty Eighth War Diary, The Mighty Eighth War Manual and the Mighty Eighth in Colour.
 His overall output of some 60 books also included works about the wartime Royal Air Force, individual aircraft studies, airfield histories and profiles of USAAF units – including the Boxted-based 56th Fighter Group of Freeman's youth.
 Aside from aviation, he also wrote books in the rural dialect local to the Dedham area, including I Mind the Time: Country Goings-on and That Were Like This Here.

-The original Mighty Eighth book helped to galvanise veterans’ groups in the US and led to Freeman's appointment as historian and symposium moderator of the Eighth Air Force Historical Society.
+The original Mighty Eighth book helped to galvanise veterans' groups in the US and led to Freeman's appointment as historian and symposium moderator of the Eighth Air Force Historical Society.
 He was also a consultant for the National Museum of the Mighty Eighth Air Force near Savannah, Georgia, in the early 1990s.
-The museum's study department is today known as the ‘Roger A. Freeman Eighth Air Force Research Center’.
-In the UK, Freeman was an important figure in the creation of the American Air Museum at the Imperial War Museum Duxford, Cambridgeshire.
-In 2012 the museum acquired the bulk of his archive of research material and made the photographs available online at the crowd-sourced American Air Museum website.
+The museum's study department is called the 'Roger A. Freeman Eighth Air Force Research Center'.
+In 2012 the American Air Museum at the Imperial War Museum Duxford, Cambridgeshire was established after acquiring the bulk of Freeman's archive of research material, making the photographs available online at the crowd-sourced American Air Museum website.
 Meanwhile, his knowledge led to consultancy roles for many TV documentaries and the job of technical adviser for the 1989 David Puttnam/Catherine Wyler film Memphis Belle.